 The final assessment is given to an independent panel which will meet with you.
 The panel provides Capstone Foster Care with its recommendation and our decision maker will make the final decision using the panel’s recommendation as a guide.
 It can take four to six months for your application to be reviewed.

 The types of fostering includes emergency, short term, short break, long term, permanent, therapeutic, parent and child, and remand foster care.
-Sometimes a child who is in long-term foster care or permanent foster care will become available for adoption.
+Sometimes a child who is in long-term foster care or permanent foster care may be considered for adoption.
 Therapeutic placements focus on challenging behaviours.
 Remand care is specific to England and Wales where courts often choose to release young offenders into foster care.